angular-ui/ui-grid/DEVELOPER.md

 1. Use snake-case for class names, not camelCase.

+# Tests

+* **Note:** Safari 5 does not allow creating dates from strings where the delimiter is a dash, i.e. `new Date('2015-5-23')` will fail.
+This will cause your tests to work on all browsers but bomb on Safari 5 and you will have a hard time discovering why.
+Instead, use slashes like so: `new Date('2015/5/23')`.

 # Performing a release

 Run these grunt tasks.
 Look at the grunt-bump module for how to specify a major/minor/patch/pre-release version.
 This series will bump the version in package.json, update the changelog for that version, then commit the changes and add a new git tag for the version.